flancian/garden/index.md

 Please [[reach out]] if you want to try [[note taking]] or the [[Fediverse]], regardless of whether you would like to contribute your notes to the [[Agora]]; if you have any questions; or if you need [[help]] in general!

 If you remember one thing, remember this: [[In Flancia there is an Agora]] :)

+Please see [[how to edit this Agora]] below if you're interested in contributing or [[how to run an Agora]] for instructions for running your own.

 -> [[Agora Development]] [[Agora Discuss]]